brandenge/to-do-list/README.md

 All the data for the website is stored in a single key-value pair (the key is named 'to_do_lists').
 The value is the entire data structure saved as a JSON string.
 Data manipulations are done by parsing the JSON string, directly manipulating the data structure using JavaScript, and then re-saving the updated data structure as a JSON string again.

 Various inputs and buttons provide the user interface to allow the user to fully manipulate the data from the webpage.

+The background color of the name of the currently selected list of tasks (on the tasks page) is animated using the Web Animations browser API using the keyframe object format for the keyframes.